 Special Collections is not able to digitize all formats, especially certain audio and video formats or oversized print material.
 For any requests where Special Collection's on-site equipment cannot handle materials, we may be able to send those materials to a vendor to digitize.
 Also, large requests or requests that cannot be filled in a reasonable period of time with available staff time may also be sent to vendors.
 See pricing above.

 Video formats that cannot be handled on-site and which must be sent to vendors currently include (but are not limited to):

 Audio and Video Reproduction

 Audio cassette tapes, video tapes, CDs, DVDs, and other audio-visual formats must be digitally reproduced to facilitate research access.
 We do not permit researchers to listen or view any electronic media in its original form.
-Please contact email@example.com to inquire about digitizing A/V materials in the collections.
+Please contact firstname.lastname@example.org to inquire about digitizing A/V materials in the collections.
 Rates are listed above.
-Special collections is able to reformat a wide range of audio-visual formats, but may need to send certain formats to vendors.
 When patrons fund reformatting of audio-visual material, their funding allows us to make that material freely and publicly available online to future researchers as well, wherever copyright and other legal restrictions allow.